 3. A geopolitical or macroeconomic risk occurs with a temporary effect.

-When a consolidation appears, you must try to know if the uptrend is called into question before opening a long entry.
+When a consolidation appears, you must determine whether the uptrend is called into question before opening a long entry.
 If you think the long-term uptrend will continue, you can open a long entry.
 If not, you would wait and opt for a buy-the-dip strategy.

 What is the difference between pullback buying and buy-the-dip strategies?